-- 1. Directs the administration and coordination of the school district's educational programs for ELL, Immigrant, and Migrant students K-12. - 2.
-Provides leadership to ensure the attainment of the educational objectives of the school district. - Provides leadership in the development, implementation, and evaluation of ELL, Immigrant, and Migrant curriculum and instructional services; assists in determination of ELL, Immigrant and Migrant program needs and makes appropriate recommendations. - 4.
-Guides development, implementation, and evaluation of staff development and professional growth programs for ELL, Immigrant, and Migrant teaching staff; conducts in-service workshops.
+- 1. Directs the administration and coordination of the school district's educational programs for EL, Immigrant, and Migrant students K-12. - 2.
+Provides leadership to ensure the attainment of the educational objectives of the school district. - 3.
+Provides leadership in the development, implementation, and evaluation of EL, Immigrant, and Migrant curriculum and instructional services; assists in determination of EL, Immigrant and Migrant program needs and makes appropriate recommendations. - 4.
+Guides development, implementation, and evaluation of staff development and professional growth programs for EL, Immigrant, and Migrant teaching staff; conducts in-service workshops. - 5.
+Keeps informed on the latest legislation, research, trends, and developments, in the areas of English Learners, Immigrant and Migrant Students, English language development, and interprets these for the staff as needed. - 6.
+Works to coordinate best instructional practices for all EL, Immigrant and Migrant learners K-12.

-- 5. Keeps informed on the latest legislation, research, trends, and developments, in the areas of ELL, Immigrant, and Migrant and interprets these for the staff as needed. - 6.
-Works to coordinate best instructional practices for all ELL, Immigrant and Migrant learners K-12. - 7.
-Prepares and files reports required by federal, state, and local regulations in relation to ELL, Immigrant and Migrant services in the district. - 8.
+- 7. Prepares and files reports required by federal, state, and local regulations in relation to EL, Immigrant and Migrant services in the district. - 8.
 Evaluates personnel under her/his direction for the purpose of improving instruction and reemployment. - 9.
-Develops effective schedules, curriculum, and accountability measures for ELL, Immigrant, and Migrant district-wide. - 10.
-Assists in the development of an annual budget for ELL, Immigrant, and Migrant programs. - 11.
-Researches, plans, and recommends innovative programming for our ELL, Immigrant and Migrant learners. - 12.
-Oversees the identification and qualifications of students identified as language minority, ELL, Immigrants, and Migrants. - 13.
+Develops effective schedules, curriculum, and accountability measures for EL, Immigrant, and Migrant district-wide. - 10.
+Assists in the development of an annual budget for EL, Immigrant, and Migrant programs. - 11.
+Researches, plans, and recommends innovative programming for our EL, Immigrant and Migrant learners. - 12.
+Oversees the identification and qualifications of students identified as language minority, EL, Immigrants, and Migrants. - 13.
 Provide parents/guardians with notice of and information regarding the LIEP as required by law - 14.
 Ensure that students whose LUS indicates the use of a language other than English will be further screened and assessed for English proficiency using the state-provided assessment instruments - 15.
 Supports the district in utilizing tools that will provide parents and guardians with information about school programs in a language and manner they can understand